 Select [Environments] > [Gizmo] > [World coordinates], and set the gizmo coordinate type to world coordinates.

-Change to simulation mode
+Change to Simulation Mode

-Saving a project
+Saving a Project

 You can save a CLO project file by selecting [File] > [Save Project].

-After that, please regularly save the project by using the keyboard shortcut [⌘＋S] (In Windows [Ctrl＋S]).
+After that, please periodically save the project by using the keyboard shortcut [⌘＋S] (In Windows [Ctrl＋S]).

-Adding avatars and garments
+Adding Avatars and Garments

 In order to learn the basic operations, let’s import avatars and garments from the library.

-Adding a avatar from the library
+Adding an Avatar from the Library

-Click the [LIBRARY] tab on the upper left, and open the library window.
+Click on the [LIBRARY] tab in the upper left corner and open the library window.

-Next, double click [Avatar].
+Next, double click on [Avatar].